JetBrains/kotlin-web-site/docs/reference/returns.md

 ```

 Now, it returns only from the function literal.
 Often times it is more convenient to use implicits labels:
-such a label has the same names as the function to which the lambda is passed:
+such a label has the same name as the function to which the lambda is passed:

 ``` kotlin
 fun foo() {